 - The lamp remains hot after the unit is turned off with the I/() (ON/STANDBY) button.
 If you touch the lamp, you may burn your fingers.
 When you replace the lamp, wait for at least 1 hour for the lamp to cool. - Do not touch the surface of the lamp.
-If you touch it, wipe off the fingerprints with a soft cloth. - Pay special attention to replacing the lamp when the unit is installed on the ceiling. - When removing the lamp unit, make sure it remains horizontal, then pull straight up.
+If you touch it, wipe off the fingerprints with a soft cloth. - Pay special attention to replacing the lamp when the unit is installed on the ceiling. - When replacing the lamp of a unit which is on the ceiling, do not stand directly under the lamp cover.
+When removing the lamp door (inner cover), avoid twisting it.
+If the lamp explodes, fragments may cause injury. - When removing the lamp unit, make sure it remains horizontal, then pull straight up.
+Do not tilt the lamp unit.
+If you pull out the lamp unit while tilted and if the lamp breaks, the pieces may scatter, causing injury.